Akara: History

 Akara (as known in southwest Nigeria) is a recipe taken to Brazil by the enslaved peoples from the West African coast.
 It is called "akara" by the Yoruba people of West Africa, "kosai" by the Hausa people of Nigeria, and "koose" in Ghana.
-It is a popular breakfast dish, eaten with millet or corn pudding.
+It is a common breakfast dish, eaten with millet or corn pudding.
 In Nigeria, akara is commonly eaten with bread, custard, ogi (or eko), a type of cornmeal made with fine corn flour.

 In Sierra Leone, akara is composed of rice flour, mashed banana, baking powder, and sugar.
-After mixed together, it is dropped in oil by hand, and fried, similar to Puff-puff.
+After mixed together, it is dropped in oil by hand, and fried, similar to puff-puff.
 It is then formed into a ball.
 Akara is usually prepared for events like Pulnado (event held due to the birth of a child), a wedding, funeral, or party.